BackupTheBerlios/rrtools-svn/iec_ata/trunk/readme1.35.txt

   change the devienmber tempurary to dev
 - UJ
   make a reset the dev Nr stay
+- with jiffidos @t is working

+- new kommands with no funktion jet: m-w, m-r, m-e

+- new kommands wiht no funktion in long and short version: b-r, b-w, b-e, b-a, b-f

 The syntax of these commands are the same as on Commodore DOS.
 Where appropriate, you may use wildcards (* and ?) just like on Commodore